 - Honey.
 Using honey adds another layer of flavor and cuts down on the amount of brown sugar we need.
 There’s just nothing like a ham glaze with honey!
 (Pure maple syrup also works)

 - Dijon Mustard.
 I prefer Dijon mustard that is NOT grainy.
 My favorite is Annie’s Dijon mustard, which has a MUCH more mild flavor, but still provides that brightness and tang we’re going for.

 - Black Pepper.
 To help balance the flavors.
 We don’t want it too sweet!

 How To Make Glazed Spiral Ham, Step By Step:

 - Set The Ham Out Early.
 Remove the ham from the refrigerator about 1 hour in advance (no more than 2 hours), to allow it to come closer to room temperature.
-This helps the ham heat evenly in the oven. *If desired, you can use a sharp knife to cut a diamond pattern across the surface of the ham.
+This helps the ham heat evenly in the oven.

 - Preheat The Oven.
 Start by moving the oven rack to the lower third of the oven (so the center of the ham will be in the center of the oven), and preheat the oven to 325 degrees F.